pandoc-ext/diagram/README.md

   Caching is disabled if none of the environment variables mentioned above has been defined.

-- `engine`: options for specific engines.
-The options must be given as a map that is nested below the engine name. e.g.
+- `engine`: options for specific engines, e.g. `plantuml` or `mermaid`.
+The options must be nested below the engine name.
-  `plantuml` or `mermaid`.
-Supported engine options:
+  Allowed settings are either `true` or `false` to enable or disable the engine, respectively, or a a map of options.
+  The available settings are:

   + `mime-type`: the output MIME type that should be produced with this engine.
 This can be used to choose a specific type, or to